Motives and Reasons

 The things people approve of openly are not those which they approve of secretly: openly, their chief praise is given to justice and nobleness, but in their heart they prefer their own advantage. […] This is the most effective of the forms of argument that contradict common opinion.
 (Rhet.
 II, 23, 15; RR, p.
 369)

-The argument highlights a (possible) private, hidden, bad motive to refute the public, honorable, good reason given as justification for an action:
+The argument highlights a (possible) private, hidden, bad motive, in order to refute the public, honourable, good reason given to justify an action.

 S1: — In supporting this charity, I am fighting for a noble cause!